-India has a long history of great dogs, where they have long been admired for their loyalty and well-appreciated for their sincerity and dedication.
+India has a long history of great dogs where they have long been admired for their loyalty and well-appreciated for their sincerity and dedication.
 Since 400 BC, there have been written records of their high regard.
-Authors and historians have long admired Indian dogs for their vigour and courage.
+Authors and historians have long admired Indian dogs for their vigor and courage.

 If you are looking for a strong, ferocious, native Indian dog, here are the breeds for you.